-The group’s history is intricately tied in with that of the Mt.
-Pisgah Arboretum as well as Lane Community College (LCC).
+CMS’s history is intricately tied to the Mount Pisgah Arboretum as well as Lane Community College (LCC).
 The three community organizations have connecting threads just like the mycelial strands that tie together mushrooms and their habitats.

 But what is the Lane Community College connection?
 Freeman Rowe taught botany at LCC for many years, and also originated the incredibly popular Biology of Mushrooms class, which he taught until his retirement in 1996.
 The class remains popular, and today is taught by Susie Holmes, one of Freeman’s alumni and former teaching assistants.